srirangav/pdfview/README.txt

     On MacOSX:

-        pdfview [-q] [-n] [-e expression [-i] [-c] [-p]] [files]
+        pdfview [-q] [-n] [-e expression [-i] [-c] [-p] [-l]] [files]

         If -q is specified, no error or information messages are printed.

         If -n is specified, the filename and page number are printed for each line.

         If -e is specified, only lines matching the specified expression are printed.

         If -i is specified, then expression matching will be performed on a case insensitive basis.
 If an expression is not specified, this option is ignored.

         If -c is specified, then, instead of printing matching lines, the total number of matches for the specified expression is printed.
+If an expression is not specified, this option is ignored.

+        If -p is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page is printed.
 If an expression is not specified, this option is ignored.

-        if -p is specified, then, instead of printing matching lines, the total number of matches for the specified expression on each page is printed.
+        If -l is specified, as soon as the first match, searching stops and the filename containing the match is printed.
 If an expression is not specified, this option is ignored.

 Build (MacOSX only):